niklasbuschmann/contrast/training.md

   ![](seminar_workkshop/display_options.png)

   Every cell will be outlined in a different color.
 Scroll through the stack to check the accuracy of the results.
-If results are not optimum, go back to the detection and/or tracker steps by clikcing on the previous button (left arrow) and changing settings.
+If results are not optimum, go back to the detection and/or tracker steps by clicking on the previous button (left arrow) and changing the settings under detector and tracker.

-- On the last TrackMate window called <code>Select an action</code>, generate a label image by selecting <code>Export label image</code> from the drop-down list and clicking <code>Execute</code>
+- On the last TrackMate window called <code>Select an action</code>, generate a label image by selecting <code>Export label image</code> from the drop-down list and clicking <code>Execute</code>.
+It will generate a grayscale Z-stack.
 - Apply colors to different cells by selecting <code>Image › Lookup Tables › glasbey_inverted</code>
-- For creating a 3D rendering, swap Z and T dimensions back to the original values by selecting <code>Image › Properties...</code> and entering the correct Z and T values.
+- For creating a 3D rendering, swap Z and T dimensions back to the original values by selecting <code>Image › Properties...</code> and entering Z=64 and T=1.
 Click OK.
-- Generate 3D rendering by using 3D viewer plugin: <code>Plugins › 3D Viewer</code> and selecting <code>Resampling factor = 1</code>
+- Generate 3D rendering by using 3D viewer plugin: <code>Plugins › 3D Viewer</code>.
+Select <code>Resampling factor = 1</code>.
-  If a pop-up comes asking to convert the Z-stack to 8-bit or RGB image, click YES.
+  If a window pops up asking to convert the Z-stack to 8-bit or RGB image, click Yes.
-  In the ImageJ 3D Viewer window, use mouse left click and drag to rotate and inspect the volume.
+  In the ImageJ 3D Viewer window, use left mouse click and drag to rotate and inspect the volume.